 “Arashi is like Disneyland, because it’s fun when I meet Arashi.
 When I see Arashi, somehow even if something bad happened yesterday, I’ll feel refreshed.”

-I am here because it has enriched my life–the same way that finding satisfaction and purpose in my work, spending time with my loved ones, having fun with my friends, traveling to various places–have all enrich me.
+I am here because it enriches my life–the same way that finding satisfaction and purpose in my work, spending time with my loved ones, having fun with my friends, traveling to various places–enrich me.

 It may be too early to say but that is how I also feel getting into the Wang Hedi world (as his ahyi).